wonmor/CEMC-Euclid-Problem-Of-The-Day/README.md

 # CEMC Euclid: Problem of the Day

-This app was designed to accomodate students who are looking for Khan Academy style daily challenges for University of Waterloo's Euclid contest for students of all levels!
+This web app was designed to accomodate students who are looking for Khan Academy style daily challenges for University of Waterloo's Euclid contest for students of all levels!

 ### [Launch Application](https://cemc-euclid-problem-of-the-day.herokuapp.com)